 Fry the blossoms in a small amount of oil, (I prefer extra virgin olive oil).
 It’s optional but you can sprinkle the blossoms with a dash of salt.
 (I usually do not salt mine because I feel like there is enough salt in the cracker crumbs).
 Fry blossoms on both sides until golden brown.
 Remove from heat and serve.

-To make this recipe gluten-free simply substitute regular crackers with gluten free cracker crumbs.
-All other ingredients are natural gluten free.
+To make this recipe gluten-free simply substitute regular crackers with gluten-free cracker crumbs.
+All other ingredients are naturally gluten-free.

 These pumpkin blossoms taste very similar to fried morel mushrooms and they are super easy to grow.
-No more ‘hunting’ for those ever evasive wild mushrooms… simply grow a few of these pumpkin plants and they will be at your very fingertips!
+No more ‘hunting’ for those ever-evasive wild mushrooms… simply grow a few of these pumpkin plants and they will be at your very fingertips!